rust-lang/book/second-edition/nostarch/chapter02.md

 looks through each arm’s pattern in turn.
 The `match` construct and patterns are powerful features in Rust that let you express a variety of situations your code might encounter and helps ensure that you handle them all.
-These features will be covered in detail in Chapter 6 and Chapter XX, respectively.
+These features will be covered in detail in Chapter 6 and Chapter 18, respectively.

 Let’s walk through an example of what would happen with the `match` expression used here.
 Say that the user has guessed 50, and the randomly generated secret